 What is Help to Buy?

-Help to Buy is the name given to a number of government schemes aimed to help people buy homes.
+Help to Buy is the name given to a number of government schemes aimed at helping first-time buyers get on to the property ladder.

 Help to Buy equity loans work like this: